libp2p/js-libp2p-pubsub-peer-discovery/README.md

 // Custom topics
 const topics = [
-  `myApp.${PubsubPeerDiscovery.TOPIC}`, // It's recommended but not required to extend the global space PubsubPeerDiscovery.TOPIC // Include if you want to participate in the global space ]
+  `myApp._peer-discovery._p2p._pubsub`, // It's recommended but not required to extend the global space '_peer-discovery._p2p._pubsub' // Include if you want to participate in the global space ]

 const node = await Libp2p.create({
   modules: { /* See 'Usage in js-libp2p' for this block */ },
   config: {
     peerDiscovery: {
-      [PubsubPeerDiscovery.tag]: {
+      'PubsubPeerDiscovery': { // 'PubsubPeerDiscovery' is also available from the static property PubsubPeerDiscovery.tag
-        interval: 5000, // defaults to 5000ms
+        interval: 10000,
-        topics: topics, // defaults to [PubsubPeerDiscovery.TOPIC]
+        topics: topics, // defaults to ['_peer-discovery._p2p._pubsub']
-        listenOnly: false // default to false
+        listenOnly: false
       }
     }
   }